pandas-dev/pandas/doc/source/categorical.rst

 * The lexical order of a variable is not the same as the logical order ("one", "two", "three").
   By converting to a categorical and specifying an order on the categories, sorting and min/max will use the logical order instead of the lexical order, see :ref:`here <categorical.sort>`.
-* As a signal to other python libraries that this column should be treated as a categorical variable (e.g. to use suitable statistical methods or plot types).
+* As a signal to other Python libraries that this column should be treated as a categorical variable (e.g. to use suitable statistical methods or plot types).

 See also the :ref:`API docs on categoricals<api.categorical>`.